liatrio/tag-o11y-quick-start-manifests/README.md

 3. Have kustomize installed
 4. If using DORA, have NGROK configured with a domain and update the configuration accordingly.
+5. Have a free NGrok Account with a Permanent domain (if wanting to deploy DORA)
+6. Have helm installed (gross, only for the ngrok helm chart, will remove this eventually)

 ## Deploy